 The LifeStraw Personal Water Filter is 8.8 inches long and weighs a mere 2 ounces or 57 grams making it one of the best bug out bag essentials around.
 Take it with you on your outdoor adventures or even during long drives.
 In fact, you should have one in your everyday carry kit.

 Again, experts suggest at least three days’ worth of food in your bug out bag.
 It’ll be extremely tiring to carry nine canned goods or even more if you’re prepping not only for yourself.
 A better option would be ready-to-eat meals.
-Military personnel have MRE’s.
+Military personnel has MRE’s.

 Backpacker’s Pantry makes lightweight pouches filled with emergency food such as their Stroganoff Sauce, Egg Noodles, and Beef & Mushrooms meals.
 The protein-rich meals have a shelf-life of up to 10 years.
 There are other meal options you can choose from.